Business routes of Interstate 15: Idaho Falls business loop

+Montana

 Dillon business loop

 Interstate 15 Business (I-15 Bus.) is a business loop of I-15 in Dillon, Montana.
 It runs from a diamond interchange at exit 62 along Atlantic Street, Helena Street and Montana Street to a brief overlap with Montana Highway 41 (MT 41) that ends at a trumpet interchange at exit 63.

 The I-15 Business Loop begins at exit 62 across from a road leading to the Kiwanis International-established Cornell Park, then, after crossing a bridge over an Oregon Short Line Railroad line, curves north along Atlantic Street, briefly crossing another bridge overnight Blacktail Deer Creek.
 Between East Chapman and East Poindexter Streets, the route is joined by the former US 91.
 At Beaver County High School, I-15 Bus. makes a left turn onto Helena Street and, just before crossing the same OSR tracks it ran over earlier, makes a right turn onto Montana Street.
 Moving away from Downtown Dillon, Former US 91 branches off to the northwest, then across from the intersection with Ramshorn Street, the road turns west onto a wrong way concurrency with MT 41.
 I-15 Bus. / MT 41 climbs a bridge over former US 91 as well as the OSR line and Blacktail Deer Creek all at once, then makes a southbound curve before finally ending at a trumpet interchange at exit 63.